Flightradar24: History

 The service was founded by two Swedish aviation enthusiasts in 2006 as Flygbilligt.com and later Flygradar.nu for Northern and Central Europe.
 The service was opened in 2009, allowing anyone with a suitable ADS-B receiver to contribute data.

 The service received extensive exposure in 2010, when international media relied on it to describe the flight disruption over the North Atlantic and Europe caused by the Eyjafjallajökull volcano eruptions.
-Flightradar24 came at the turn of the month July-August 2010 as an iOS application.
+Flightradar24 came at the turn of the month July–August 2010 as an iOS application.

 In 2014, it was used by multiple major news outlets following several high-profile crashes: in March after the disappearance of Malaysia Airlines Flight 370, in July after Malaysia Airlines Flight 17 was shot down over Ukraine, and in December when Indonesia AirAsia Flight 8501 went missing.
 Flightradar24 reported that its web traffic increased to around 50 times normal, which caused some access congestion to users.

+In August 2015, Flightradar24 acquired the aviation photography catalog JetPhotos, using its catalog to supply images of aircraft tracked on the site.
+As of September 2025, JetPhotos contains over 6 million user-contributed images and data on over 40,000 individual aircraft.

 In November 2015, The Guardian newspaper reported that Metrojet Flight 9268 en route to Saint Petersburg from Sharm el-Sheikh International Airport had broken up in the air based on information available from Flightradar24.

 From 3 March 2020, ADS-B data collected by satellite was made available to all users.
 Aircraft located using satellite data are coloured blue on the map, and yellow if located by terrestrial receivers.

 In February 2022, during the Russian invasion of Ukraine, the website crashed due to an influx of visitors tracking flights in and around Ukraine.

-In March 2022, the site was used to see the playback of the crash of China Eastern Airlines Flight 5735.

 In August 2022, the plane carrying Nancy Pelosi to Taiwan, SPAR19, became the most tracked flight to date, tracked by over 708,000 people as it landed in Taipei, with over 2,900,000 following at least a portion of the flight.

 In September 2022, the plane carrying the coffin of Queen Elizabeth II was attempted to be tracked by 6,000,000 users in the first minute after the transponder activated, with 4,790,000 following a portion of the flight, becoming the most tracked flight of all time.
 The website processed 76,200,000 requests related to the flight over its course.
 Initially, the site crashed due to the sheer number of users.

+Every Christmas Eve, Flightradar24 displays its "Santa Tracker", allowing users to follow a simulated journey of Santa Claus as he "delivers" presents worldwide, similar to NORAD Tracks Santa.
+This feature utilizes the platform's flight-tracking interface to display Santa's sleigh on a virtual map, complete with animated visuals and real-time updates, as if it were an actual flight.